mjcaisse/cppnow-website/src/pages/announcements/_posts/2020-03-04-BoostScholarship.md

 <br>
 *Photograph by Laurie Clow.
 Used with permission.*

-But it creates a delimma for conference organizers.
+But it creates a dilemma for conference organizers.
 We don't need more volunteers to run the conference, but help running the conference is only part of the reason that we have this program.

 An important element of the S/V Program is to introduce promising young people to community engagement in a way that they don't experience in classrooms or even in entry-level engineering jobs.
 This part of the program has been tremendously successful.